 Trust and Custodial Funds - The Trust Fund and Custodial Fund are maintained on a cash basis of accounting; however, the funds, as reported in the accompanying financial statements, have been converted to an accrual basis of accounting.
 Revenues are recognized when they are earned and expenses are recognized when they are incurred.
-The Trust Fund is accounted for on a flow of economic resources measurement focus while the Custodial Fund has no measurement focus.
-With this measurement focus, all assets and liabilities associated with the operation of this fund are included on the Balance Sheet.
+The Trust Fund and Custodial Fund are accounted for on a flow of economic resources measurement focus.
+With this measurement focus, all assets and liabilities associated with the operation of these funds are included on the Balance Sheet.

-Budgetary Accounting - The proposed budget, for the fiscal year beginning July 1, 2022 and ending June 30, 2023, was made available for public inspection and comments from taxpayers, at the School Board office on June 23, 2022.
-At the July 20, 2022 meeting, the proposed budget was legally adopted by the School Board and revised on May 10, 2023.
+Budgetary Accounting - The proposed budget, for the fiscal year ended June 30, 2024, was made available for public inspection and comments from taxpayers, at the School Board office on June 15, 2023.
+At the July 26, 2023 meeting, the proposed budget was legally adopted by the School Board and revised on May 22, 2024.
 The School Board adopts budgets for the General Fund, Special Revenue Funds, Capital Project Funds and Debt Service Funds.
 The budgets are prepared on a basis that differs from generally accepted accounting principles.

-The budget, which included proposed expenditures and the means of financing them, was published in the official journal fifteen days prior to the public hearing.
+A notice advertising the time and place for the public hearing on the budget and that the budget was available for inspection was published in the official journal fifteen days prior to the public hearing.

 Formal budgetary integration is employed as a management control device during the year.
 The School Board approves budgets at the fund level giving management the authority to transfer amounts between line items within any fund.
 However, when management is aware that actual revenues, within a fund, are failing to meet estimated annual budgeted revenues, and/or, actual expenditures exceed budgeted expenditures, by five percent or more, a budget amendment is adopted in an open meeting to reflect such change.
 Budgeted amounts included in the accompanying financial statements include the original adopted budget amounts and all subsequent amendments.
-The budget was amended on May 10, 2023.
+The budget was amended on May 22, 2024.

-The expenditures and revenues were adjusted by an eighteen percent increase and fourteen percent increase respectively.
+The expenditures and revenues were each adjusted by a five percent increase and a five percent increase respectively.
 The School Board's budget includes encumbered amounts.
 Accordingly, the budgetary basis expenditure data reflected in the Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual (Adjusted to Budgetary Basis) (Schedule B-3) includes encumbrances and, thus, differs from expenditure data reflected in the Statement of Revenues, Expenditures and Changes in Fund Balance - Governmental Funds (Statement 5) by the amount of encumbrances outstanding at year-end (as reflected within Schedule B-3).